waimea-snoble/200DTD-Assesment/docs/Design.md

 The social implications of a digital outcome involve how it affects users, the wider community and society as a whole.

-Social is relevant to my website because I don't want to cause offense to anyone or stigmatise or stereotype particular social groups.
+Social is relevant to my website because I don't want to cause offence to anyone or stigmatise or stereotype particular social groups.

 When designing my website I will avoid using racist or sexist language or images, as well as using gender neutral language where possible.
 I will also avoid promoting activities that have a negative impact on people / society (e.g. gambling, drinking, drugs, etc.).
 I will also make it suitable for all ages.